okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 To run a cluster, just run `minikube start`.

+To check your config after spinning up Kubernetes, use `cat ~/.kube/config`.

 ### Running on AWS

 Until EKS comes out, we can spin up a Kubernetes cluster using KOPS.